matter-labs/zksync-hardhat-template/README.md

 ## How to Use

-- `yarn compile`: Compiles contracts.
+- `npm run compile`: Compiles contracts.
-- `yarn deploy`: Deploys using script `/deploy/deploy.ts`.
+- `npm run deploy`: Deploys using script `/deploy/deploy.ts`.
-- `yarn interact`: Interacts with the deployed contract using `/deploy/interact.ts`.
+- `npm run interact`: Interacts with the deployed contract using `/deploy/interact.ts`.
-- `yarn test`: Tests the contracts.
+- `npm run test`: Tests the contracts.

-Note: Both `yarn deploy` and `yarn interact` are set in the `package.json`.
-You can also run your files directly, for example: `yarn hardhat deploy-zksync --script deploy.ts`
+Note: Both `npm run deploy` and `npm run interact` are set in the `package.json`.
+You can also run your files directly, for example: `npx hardhat deploy-zksync --script deploy.ts`

 ### Environment Settings